 Using storytelling to engage with the users, including data storytelling.
 Using short notifications on the page instead of pop-ups and overlays, and ground every story in relevant facts the user will care about.

 Don't replicate web experiences on an app.
-Users expect certain interaction patterns and interface elements in mobile apps.
+Users expect certain interaction patterns and interface elements in mobile apps, which is not how you visualize website structure.
 Maintain visual consistency with the colour palette, typography, and all other design elements.

 Provide seamless experience across all devices.
 It also builds trust with the brand.

 Don't take users to a browser.
 This increases abandonment and reduces conversion.

 Avoid creating dead-end pages that act as blockers for user flow.